stopopol/deims_documentation/source/site.rst

 So, every few hours a random record is selected to be "in the spotlight".
 The criteria to be featured on the frontpage of DEIMS are:

-- 100% completeness on the recommended fields
+- Full completion (100%) of all recommended fields
 - Have a verified affiliation with at least one network on DEIMS
 - Have at least one image of the site with a description of more than 15 characters
 - Information on coordinates and elevation (msl), air temperature, year established and biome